momozor/Neurolandia-Catalyst/README.md

 ---------------------
 Neurolandia::Catalyst is a revamped version of Neurolandia Mojolicious that I made.
 It is a blog with typical CRUD operations, authentication and authorization.
-No registration is included due to the concept of the web app being similar to the core Wordpress application.
+No registration is included due to the concept of the web app being similar to a simple CMS application.

 Requirements
 ------------